julyseEbanx/julyseEbanx/README.md

 # Julyse Cortelleti

+## How can you call me?
+- My nickname: Ju;
+- Pronunciation of my name: Julíze.

 ## About this document
 The objective is to be a personal presentation, by my point of view and feedbacks received during my life.